Frequently Asked Questions

 • What are the LTA rules on sponsorship contributions?

 Note: Sponsorship contributions of any amount are reportable under the Elections Act, whether published or not by Elections BC, because all contributions are reportable while only some are required to be published.
-This means that lobbyists must declare sponsorship contributions of any amount made to an MLA who is the subject of a Lobbying Activity Report or to that MLA’s political party.
+This means that Designated Filers must declare sponsorship contributions of any amount made to a third-party sponsor that sponsors election advertising directly promoting the election of an MLA being lobbied, or to that MLA’s political party.

 Elections BC also has a search tool for past sponsorship contributions.